A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems: Ageing Detection on Power Supplies

 \subsection{Power Supply Rejection Ratio}

-Power Supply Rejection Ratio (PSRR) is an important characteristic of LDO regulators.
-It indicates a regulator's ability to prevent fluctuations in the output voltage when there is noise in the input voltage (or power supply voltage).
-PSRR is the relation between the output voltage ripple and the input voltage ripple and is normally measured for the whole operating frequency band of the regulator.
+Power Supply Rejection Ratio (PSRR) is an important characteristic of LDO regulators; it indicates its ability to prevent fluctuations in the output voltage in the presence of noise from the input voltage (or power supply voltage).
+PSRR is the relation between the output voltage ripple \(v_o\) and the input voltage ripple \(v_i\).
+It is normally measured for the whole operating frequency band of the regulator.
 A typical PSRR characteristic is illustrated in \autoref{fig:psrr-freq}; a lower value means a better rejection of the power supply noise.
 PSRR in the frequency domain can be modelled as in \autoref{eq:psrr} \cite{rsdl-cgf}.
-The constant \(K\) depends on the feedback resistors, the load and the internal drain-to-source resistance to the small signal of the transistor.
-The frequencies \(\omega_a\) and \(\omega_o\) are poles of the PSRR transference equation and depend on the resistances and capacitances of the transistor, the amplifier, and the load circuit. \(A_a\) and \(A_o\) are the loop gains of the amplifier and pass transistor, respectively.
+The constant \(K\) depends on the feedback resistors, the load, and the internal drain-to-source resistance to the small signal of the transistor.
+The frequencies \(\omega_a\) and \(\omega_o\) are poles of the PSRR transference equation, and depend on the resistances and capacitances of the transistor, the amplifier, and the load circuit. \(A_a\) and \(A_o\) are the loop gains of the amplifier and pass transistor, respectively.

-The PSSR curve has two regions: Region 1 at low and middle frequencies and Region 2 at high frequencies.
+The PSSR curve (\autoref{fig:psrr-freq}) has two regions: Region 1 at low and middle frequencies, and Region 2 at high frequencies.
 Both regions meet at the unity bandwidth frequency \(\omega_{REG}\), where the feedback loop gain is one.
 Region 1 is governed by the loop gain, which depends on the transconductance of the pass transistor and the amplifier.
 As this property is affected by transistor ageing mechanisms (\eg BTI and HCI), PSRR is impacted by circuit ageing.
 Region 2 is mainly impacted by parasitic capacitances of the transistor input and the load, while the feedback loop gain plays almost no role.
 HCI changes the gate capacitance of transistors \cite{hcic-yyk}, thus modifying PSRR also in this region.